youngnac/fastcampus_notes/django_tutorial.md

 >
-> now try: change the published time of the question and save it. then check if it reallyd changed...
+> now try: change the published time of the question and save it. then check if it really changed...

 ```python
 >>>from polls.models import Question, Choice